KohDingYuan/portfolio/README.md

 ## Education
 **BSc (Hons) Computing Science** | October 2024
-  *Singapore Institute of Technology & University of Glasgow*
+  Singapore Institute of Technology & University of Glasgow
+  *Specialized in Internet of Things (IOT)*
 <br>
 **Diploma in Information Technology** | May 2019
-  *Singapore Polytechnic*
+  Singapore Polytechnic
+  *Specialized in Solution Development*

 ---